Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 ## Main

-The main program of the Arduino is the program that will be used when compiling and uploading to the Arduino.
+The main program of the Arduino is the program that is used when compiling and uploading to the Arduino.
 In order to use functions from the sub-programs, each sub-program should be included in the main program using the "include" keyword at the beginning of the file.
 This